Kurayami7/Weather-Application/README.md

 Description
 -
-This Weather App is a web application built using HTML, CSS, and JavaScript to retrieve and display weather information for a given city.
+This Weather App is a web application built using HTML, CSS, Bootstrap, & JavaScript to retrieve and display weather information for a given city.
 The app uses the OpenWeather API to fetch real-time weather data and presents it in a user-friendly interface.

 Features
 -